List of Hollows in Bleach: Iceringer Wernarl

 Iceringer Wernarl (アイスリンガー・ウェルナール, Aisuringā Werunāru) is the 17th Arrancar in Sousuke Aizen's army and one of the gatekeepers of Las Noches.

 The name of his Zanpakutō is unknown, but Aisslinger always has it in his released state.
 In this form, he has four arms protruding from underneath his cloak.
 He and Demoura Zodd ended up fighting Ichigo Kurosaki, Yasutora Sado, and Uryu Ishida when they were on a mission to rescue Orihime.
 He is defeated by Uryu Ishida.
 He and Demoura are killed when the room they are in collapses.

-He is voiced by Eiji Takemoto in the Japanese version of the anime and by Travis Willingham in the English dub.
+He is voiced by Eiji Takemoto in the original Japanese version of the anime and by Travis Willingham in the English dub.

 Demoura Zodd

 Demoura Zodd (デモウラ・ゾッド, Demōra Zoddo) is the 18th Arrancar in Sousuke Aizen army and one of the gatekeepers of Las Noches.
 He and Aisslinger ended up fighting Ichigo Kurosaki, Yasutora Sado, and Uryu Ishida when they were on a mission to rescue Orihime.
 He was defeated by Yasutora Sado.
 Demoura and Aisslinger are killed when the room they are in collapses.

-He is voiced by Hajime Iijima in the Japanese version of the anime and by J.B.
+He is voiced by Hajime Iijima in the original Japanese version of the anime and by J.B.
 Blanc in the English dub.